Religious images in Christian theology: Lutheran

-Martin Luther read the commandment that one should make no graven images, and he applied that to any image.
-He said that if someone made an image of something in heaven, on the earth, or below the earth, then he is breaking the commandment and is guilty of idolatry.
-He certainly rejected the cult of saints, but he did not see pictures and statues as dangerous in themselves agreeing to the use of "importance of images as tools for instruction and aids to devotion".
+Martin Luther held to the "importance of images as tools for instruction and aids to devotion".
 He stated that "If it is not a sin but good to have the image of Christ in my heart, why should it be a sin to have it in my eyes?"
 He permitted the commissioning of new Lutheran altarpieces, including those of the Last Supper.
 The Schneeberg Altarpiece was placed at the high altar of St. Wolfgang's Church, Schneeberg and as Lutheran sacred imagery, reflects "the devotional forms of fifteenth- and early sixteenth century northern art".
 Lutheran sacred art, however, gained a new function in addition to exciting one's mind to thoughts of the Divine by also serving a didactic purpose.
 He saw the Evangelical Lutheran Church as a continuation of the "ancient, apostolic church" and Lutherans therefore continued to worship in pre-Reformation churches, generally with few alterations to the interior.

+Methodist

 Madonna and Child with a votive candle rack and kneeler in a Methodist church in Cleveland.

-Methodism

 Writing for the United Methodist Church, Tricia Brown discusses the importance of sacred art:

 Throughout the ages, art has been a part of the church.
 God designed the temple, employing artisans to create its beautiful and ornate workmanship.
 Churches of old included stained-glass windows created to illustrate God’s word, and even the most simple country churches often include beautiful wooden crosses and podiums.
 Writers, speakers and musicians have always taken part in worship services.
 Art is and always has been part of the church.
 It is simply another way in which people wonder at and express God’s creativity, love and majesty.

 The Methodist Modern Art Collection is housed by the Methodist Church of Great Britain, and the Secretary of the Methodist Conference, the Revd Canon Gareth J Powell, writes that it features "vibrant expressions of God's love, and a whole range of conversations that are both missional and pastoral".